Highlands Nature Sanctuary

 Scenic Hiking Trails.
-The Appalachian Forest Museum serves as the trailhead for two beautiful loop trails, also open everyday from April through October.
+The Appalachian Forest Museum serves as the trailhead for two beautiful loop trails, also open free of charge to the public every day from April through October.
 Both of the trails wind into the Rocky Fork Gorge, offering splendid views of the geological scenery of the region.
+Visitors can gain access to all of the Sanctuary’s 16 miles of hiking trails by obtaining a ONE DAY hiking pass at the Appalachian Forest Museum or becoming an Arc of Appalachia member.

 Once 7 Caves.
 Sixty acres of the 2600 acre Highlands Nature Sanctuary was once home to the 20th century nature and children’s theme park known as 7 Caves.
 Opening in 1930, 7 Caves was a beloved family destination for generations, reaching the peak of its popularity in the 1960’s and 1970’s, the same era that America was infatuated with family camping vacations.
 After the 70’s, attendance began a steep decline alongside children’s theme parks across America, reflecting a shift in our culture’s vacation preferences.